It’s a fact. We can’t escape numbers.

 If you think about it, they’re essential to our daily life.
 No matter what industry you work in, numbers are everywhere, and no matter how hard you try, you probably can’t run away from mathematics.

 Your age, a phone number, particular calendar date or even money in your bank account - they’re all numbers.
-Therefore, if you’re learning a new language, learning numbers is one of the first things you will learn about, as is the case with French.
+Therefore, if you’re learning a new language, learning numbers is one of the first things you will learn about, as is the case with French, one of the most popular languages of the Romance languages.

 Learning numbers in French